Chat on WhatsApp: +855 99 963 369

 Related products

-Angkor Archaeological Park, located in northern Cambodia, is one of the most important archaeological sites in the world.
-It has been stretching over some 400 square kilometres, including forested area.
+This itinerary shows you an impressive culture and civilization of Khmer focused mainly on Temples inside the Angkor Archaeological Park, located in northern Cambodia.
+It has been stretching over some 502 square kilometres including forested area.
 Angkor Archaeological Park contains the magnificent remains of several capitals of the Khmer Empire of the 9th to the 15th centuries, including the largest pre-industrial city in the world.
-The most famous ones are the Temple of Angkor Wat, Angkor Thom, the Bayon temple with its countless sculptural decorations of Buddha faces and Ta Prohm Temple.
-So you will not miss any temples in the above area, moreover; you also have time to discover the city and fresh water lake.
+The most famous ones are the Temple of Angkor Wat, Angkor Thom, the Bayon temple with its countless sculptural decorations of Buddha faces and Ta Prohm Temple, Banteay Srey temple which was perfectly decorated with pink sandstone in details.
+Moreover; Angkor Wat temple, dedicating to God of Vishnu, is the world heritage site accepted by UNESCO since 1992 before a civil war exited.
+You will experience: Carvings, architecture, history, roots of trees, giant enigmatic faces, forest, moats and water reservoir, Life on water, countryside and people.
 Let a local host show you around and experience this cultural attraction from a local perspective.
-Give yourself the gift of a Angkor Wat Temple day trip with a local - it’s a must-do!

 Read more